sureshpandiyan1/instagram-scraper-it/README.md

    - just open auth.py & place your username and password
    - run the Ibot.py to get your current session id

-    `python3 Ibot.py`
+    `python Ibot.py`

 ## STEP 2:
-    once you get a session id, run the main file and follow the instructions
+   - once you get a session id, run the main file and follow the instructions

-    `python3 main.py`
+    `python main.py`

 ## About Session ID activity: